The First Spring

 Gratitude can be performed with a variety of acts of worship, such as prayer, fasting, charity, reciting the Book of God, and not by encouraging to perform the forbidden deeds, and God the Transcendent and Most High is more knowledgeable.

 We have presented this research out of seeking its blessings.
-I do not know of a specific supplication to recite within it, however, I preferred that this book was not finished without mentioning including it with the months.
+I do not know of a specific supplication to recite within it, however, I preferred that this book was not finished without mentioning including it with the other Sacred months.

 1. Books of Prophetic Narrations [ḥadīth].